dmeignan/INRC2010-UOS-evaluator/README.md

 INRC 2010 evaluator
 ===================

-Evaluator for the INRC2010 benchmark [Haspeslagh et al 2014].
-This benchmark has been proposed for the first International Nurse Rostering Competition held in 2010.
-The evaluator is based on the model given in [Lü and Hao 2012] and used in [Meignan et al. 2015], [Meignan 2014] and  [Meignan 2015].
+Evaluator, developed by the University of Osnabrück, for the INRC2010 benchmark [Haspeslagh et al 2014].
+The INRC2010 benchmark has been proposed for the first International Nurse Rostering Competition held in 2010.
+The evaluator is based on the model given in [Lü and Hao 2012] and has been used in [Meignan et al. 2015], [Meignan 2014] and  [Meignan 2015].

 References
 ----------